 In Hans v.
-Louisiana, the Court provided for an interpretation of the Eleventh Amendment which allowed the Court to move beyond the literal text of that Amendment.
-Under the reasoning of the Court, the Eleventh Amendment was not so much an amendment to the original structure of the Constitution, as it was an attempt to overturn a specific court decision which had misinterpreted this structure.
-According to this line of reasoning, the Eleventh Amendment was not an Amendment, but a restoration of the original constitutional design.
+Louisiana, the Court provided for an interpretation of the Eleventh Amendment that allowed the Court to move beyond the literal text of that amendment.
+Under the reasoning of the Court, the Eleventh Amendment was not so much an amendment to the original structure of the Constitution as it was an attempt to overturn a specific court decision that had misinterpreted this structure.
+According to this line of reasoning, the Eleventh Amendment was not an amendment, but a restoration of the original constitutional design.

 Ultimately, the issue before the Court in Hans v.
 Louisiana and in subsequent cases was not the Eleventh Amendment, but the issue of state sovereign immunity.
 State sovereign immunity means that a state must consent to be sued in its own court system.
 This concept is based on early English law, which provided that the Crown could not be sued in English courts without its consent.
-The doctrine of sovereign immunity was in effect in the states which were in existence at the time of the drafting of the Constitution.
+The doctrine of sovereign immunity was in effect in the states that were in existence at the time of the drafting of the Constitution.
 Further, various writings by the founding fathers seemed to support the concept.
 Thus, the issue before the Court in Hans was whether the grant of jurisdiction to federal courts under Article III of the Constitution had abrogated state sovereign immunity.
 The Hans Court found that Article III did not have this effect.

 Although the Hans Court answered the issue of whether adoption of Article III of the Constitution had waived state sovereign immunity in federal courts, it left a number of questions unanswered.
 For instance, the question as to whether there are any instances where Congress could, by statute, abrogate a state's sovereign immunity, so that a citizen could sue a state under federal law.
-In Seminole Tribe of Florida, the Court seemed to answer that in most cases, such suits would not be accepted.
-The Seminole case involved the Indian Gaming Regulatory Act of 1988, which provided Indian tribes with an opportunity to establish gambling operations.
-However, in order to establish such gambling, the Indian tribes had to enter into a compact with the State in which they were located.
-The States, in turn, were obligated to negotiate with the Indian Tribes in good faith, and this requirement was made enforceable in federal court.
-Thus, the question arose as to whether the Tribes could sue the states under the Eleventh Amendment.
+In Seminole Tribe of